Dakraid/MultiModelProxy/README.md

 # Notice

 This project is in early development, the Docker files are not working as of now and a lot is still missing.
 Not sure how much broke after the cleanup for upload.
+This also only works for the Mistral chat template, I'm only supporting what I use myself.

 # MultiModelProxy